Paget's disease of bone

 Paget’s disease is often diagnosed by chance during tests for an unrelated medical condition, or when a bone is fractured.

 If you show certain signs of the disease (such as bone pain or deformity), your doctor may refer you to a specialist.
-You may be asked to have blood or urine tests, an X-ray or a bone scan to confirm the diagnosis.
+You may be asked to have blood or urine tests, an x-ray or a bone scan.
+In some cases, imaging tests such as a CT scan or MRI scan or a bone biopsy (taking a sample of bone to test in the laboratory) may be needed to confirm the diagnosis.

-Usually, people with no symptoms have no treatment.
+Usually, people with no symptoms do not need treatment.
 If treatment is needed, it can include:

 - over-the-counter pain relievers such as paracetamol and ibuprofen

 - vitamin D, if you need it